visionml/pytracking/ltr/README.md

 ### ATOM
  The following setting file can be used train the ATOM network, or to know the exact training details.
- - [bbreg.atom](train_settings/bbreg/atom.py): The default settings used for training the network in ATOM.
+ - [bbreg.atom](train_settings/bbreg/atom_paper.py): The settings used in the paper for training the network in ATOM.
+ - [bbreg.atom](train_settings/bbreg/atom.py): Newer settings used for training the network in ATOM, also utilizing the GOT10k dataset.
+ - [bbreg.atom](train_settings/bbreg/atom_prob_ml.py): Settings for ATOM with the probabilistic bounding box regression proposed in [this paper](https://arxiv.org/abs/1909.12297).
+ - [bbreg.atom](train_settings/bbreg/atom_paper.py): The baseline ATOM* setting evaluated in [this paper](https://arxiv.org/abs/1909.12297).

 ## Training your own networks
 To train a custom network using the toolkit, the following components need to be specified in the train settings.
 For reference, see [atom.py](train_settings/bbreg/atom.py).